pingidentity/terraform-provider-davinci/docs/resources/connection.md

 ### Required

 - `connector_id` (String) The DaVinci connector type identifier.
 See the [DaVinci Connection Definitions](#davinci-connection-definitions) below to find the appropriate connector ID value.
+This field is immutable and will trigger a replace plan if changed.
 - `environment_id` (String) The ID of the PingOne environment to create the DaVinci connection.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
 - `name` (String) Name of the connection displayed in UI.
 Also used for mapping id on flows between environments.
+This field is immutable and will trigger a replace plan if changed.

 ### Optional